Anirudh-Pranesh/3-DOF-IK-robotic-manipulator/README.md

 This project is an attempt at making a 3 degree of freedom robotic manipulator and implementing basic inverse kinematics

-Project contributors :
+### Project contributors :

+- **Electronics and Programming :**
-- Electronics and Programming : Anirudh Pranesh - Eletronics and communication engineering department, batch of 29'
+    -  Anirudh Pranesh - Eletronics and communication engineering department, National Institute of Technology Karnataka,  batch of 29'

-- Mathematical analsyses and assistance :
+- **Mathematical analsyses and assistance :**
-    - Neo Anil Dodti - Electronics and communication engineering department, batch of 29'
+    - Neo Anil Dodti - Electronics and communication engineering department, National Institute of Technology Karnataka, batch of 29'
-    - Aman Tandon - Electronics and communication engineering department, batch of 29'
+    - Aman Tandon - Electronics and communication engineering department, National Institute of Technology Karnataka, batch of 29'
+- **Mechanical design :**
-- Mechanical design : Maxon David Nazereth - Mechanical engineering department, batch of 29'
+    - Maxon David Nazereth - Mechanical engineering department, National Institute of Technology Karnataka, batch of 29'

 ## The robotic manipulator and degrees of freedom